postmanlabs/labs-docs/v6/postman/sending_api_requests/authorization.md

  | Client Token | The client identifier given to the client during the Application registration process.|
  | Client Secret| The client secret given to the client during the Application registration process.|

- For information regarding how to obtain these credentials, check out: <a href="https://developer.akamai.com/legacy/introduction/Prov_Creds.html" target="_blank">Get Started with APIs</a>
+ For information regarding how to obtain these credentials, check out: <a href="https://developer.akamai.com/legacy/introduction/Prov_Creds.html" target="_blank">Getting Started with APIs</a>